-MSIKA is a United States Department of Agriculture funded Food for Progress program (FFP).
-MSIKA is catalyzing increased value addition and income for value chain actors across Malawi.
-In partnership with TechnoServe in alliance with Partners in Food Solutions, Michigan State University, MSIKA is doing this by facilitating improved processing, increased crop productivity and improved post-harvest handling (PHH) and storage.
+MSIKA is a USDA-funded FFP program catalyzing increased value addition and income for value chain actors across Malawi.
+In partnership with Michigan State University and TechnoServe, and in alliance with Partners in Food Solutions, MSIKA is doing this by facilitating improved processing, increased crop productivity and improved post-harvest handling (PHH) and storage.
 MSIKA is also supporting the creation of market linkages between farmers and processors to make domestic trade more efﬁcient and increase future exports opportunities.
-MSIKA is targeting a $69.7 million increase in value of sales by project participants, and will be leveraging $675,000 in new public or private investment by 2021.

-Additionally, MSIKA is working to expand trade of agricultural products in Malawi by improving quality of postproduction, training producers and processors on improved post-production processes, facilitating improved linkages between buyers and sellers, improving market and trade infrastructure, and facilitating improved management of buyer/seller groups.
+Additionally, MSIKA is working to expand trade of these agricultural products in Malawi by improving quality of post-production, training producers and processors on improved post-production processes, facilitating improved linkages between buyers and sellers, improving market and trade infrastructure, and facilitating improved management of buyer/seller groups.

 By taking out a loan from the village savings and loan association, Mary was able to pay for construction of housing for her goats.